RicoJia/ricojia.github.io/_posts/2022/2022-01-16-deep-learning-overfitting.markdown

 #### Notes For Dropout

-- In computer vision, due to the nature of the data, it's default practice to apply drop out. **However in general, do not apply drop out if there's no overfitting.**
+- In computer vision, due to the nature of the data, it's default practice to apply dropout. **However in general, do not apply dropout if there's no overfitting.**

-- One detail is that when calculating drop out, we need to scale the output of each layer by `1/keep_prob` so the final expected cost is the same.
+- One detail is that when calculating dropout, we need to scale the output of each layer by `1/keep_prob` so the final expected cost is the same.
 Accordingly, due to chain rule, the gradients of weights should be multiplied by `1/keep_prob` as well.

-- To implement drop out, we can simply apply a "drop-out" mask in foreprop (multiplied by `1/keep_prob` ).
+- To implement dropout, we can simply apply a "drop-out" mask in foreprop (multiplied by `1/keep_prob` ).
 When calculating the weight gradients, apply the same mask again.

 **During Inferencing, do NOT turn on drop-out**.
 The reason being, it will add random noise to the final result.
-You can choose to run your solution multiple times with drop out, but it's not efficient, and the result will be similar to that without drop-out.
+You can choose to run your solution multiple times with dropout, but it's not efficient, and the result will be similar to that without drop-out.

 But be careful with visualization of $J$, it becomes wonky because of the added randomness.